Students as Scientists: Nature-Based Inquiry

 Optional Resources

-- CODAP – a free online data analysis program with tutorials and resources for teachers
+- CODAP – a free online data analysis program with both pre-filled data sets and the option to create your own dataset, plus tutorials and resources for teachers

 - Tuva – a free online program to explore, visualize, and analyze data